tariqchoucair/newsvoice/README.md

 ## Usage

-You need a CSV with one row per article and at least two columns - an ID and the text:
+You need a dataset with one row per article and at least two columns - an ID and the text.
+For example:

 | article_id | full_text |
 |---|---|
 | a1 | Energy regulator warns of price rises\n\nThe Australian... |
 | a2 | Minister rejects claims\n\nThe minister said... |

-Any other columns can exist, but are ignored.
+Any other columns can exist, but they are ignored.
 Name your columns whatever you like; you'll tell the code which two (ID and text) to use.

 Example of usage: